codevibe-de/java9-17.training/c20_modules/EXERCISE.md

 Make the application module executable by specifying the main class in the build script.

-Execute your application using Maven or Gradle.
+Execute your application using Maven or Gradle and enable extended logging to see the classpath being used to execute your main class:

+* Gradle: `gradle mod-appl:run --info`